-If you go to another university, you can apply to transfer to UTS after your first year of study.
+If you go to another university, you can apply to study at UTS via UAC after your first year of study at the other university.

 Your application will take into account the marks you achieved while studying in that course.
 Check faculty admission requirements for information on how your marks are used for selection purposes.

 You may also be eligible for credit recognition, so you can avoid redoing the same subjects.

 Your career goal doesn’t have to end with an ATAR.
 As the pathway provider to UTS, UTS Insearch will not only get you into the UTS degree you want – they'll also ensure you thrive once you’re there.